 Examples include European Union Timber Regulation (EUTR), the General Product Safety Directive, REACH, and various EN standards.
 This guide

 Are you planning to sell wood or bamboo products in the European Union?
-In this guide, we cover what importers and Amazon sellers must know about the European Union Timber Regulation (EUTR), REACH, GPSD, EN standards lab testing and much more.
+In this guide, we cover what importers and Amazon sellers must know about the European Union Timber Regulation (EUTR), the General Product Safety Directive, REACH, and more.

 - Wooden furniture

-The key obligations for importers can be summarized in three parts – operators, traceability and due diligence.
+The key requirements can be summarized in three parts:

-3. The due diligence system – Importers shall use a framework of procedures and measures providing access to information such as traceability system, risk assessment, risk mitigation, and other risk management procedures.
+c.
+Risk mitigation: Importers and manufacturers should have in place measures such as a traceability system, risk assessment, and other risk management procedures.